zimfw/zimfw.sh/README.md

 # zimfw.sh
 A modern website for the Zim framework.

-Built with Bulma, aos.js, and more.
+Built with Bulma, aos.js, and 11ty.

-### Develop using Docker
+### Contributing
-Don't want to install Jekyll?
-Just start the development container with docker-compose, and visit localhost:8080 in your browser.
+To contribute to the documentation, simply edit the files in the `docs` folder.
+To add a new page to the menu, edit `_data/docs_menu.yml` and add an entry.

+### Start development server
 ```
-docker-compose up
+yarn serve
 ```